mourawas/pyqt-lugre/readme.md

 # LuGre Friction Model Parameter Tuner

-A simple tool to interactively adjust LuGre friction model parameters and see the results in real-time.
+A simple tool in PyQt5 to interactively adjust LuGre friction model parameters and see the results in real-time.

 ## What it does